Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

 \subsection{Proof of Theorem \ref{thm: equivalent weaves}}

 Let us prove Theorem \ref{thm: equivalent weaves}.
 In order to do so, we directly check each elementary move from Section \ref{sec: movies} separately.
 Cancellation of 4- and 6-valent vertices and commuting with distant colors are clear, and we do not include them in the list.
-Similarly. the various ways to resolve 12121 are related to each other by a sequence of 1212-moves, so it is sufficient to check the latter.
-The list of verifications needed for proving Theorem \ref{thm: equivalent weaves} now follows:
+Similarly, all the ways to resolve 12121 are related to each other by a sequence of 1212-moves, as explained in Section \ref{sec: 12121}, so it is sufficient to check the latter.
+Below are the remaining verifications needed for proving Theorem \ref{thm: equivalent weaves}.